-For the banks which will sanction loan to the company calculates this ratio to find out the credibility of the business entity and the risk associated with repayment.
+For the banks which will sanction loans to the company, calculate this ratio to find out the credibility of the business entity and the risk associated with repayment.

-For the investors, it is the dividend factor which plays in the mind that whether they will be paid the dividend on time or not and for the creditors, again whether their debt will be paid off on time or not and if there is a crisis what can be the scenario.
+For the investors, it is the dividend factor that plays in the mind whether they will be paid the dividend on time or not, and for the creditors, again, whether their debt will be paid off on time or not and if there is a crisis what can be the scenario.

-The shareholders also calculate this ratio for cash dividend payments as they are the last on the checklist when business liquidates.
-If they find that the ratio is high, then the company might distribute more dividends to the shareholders as well.
+The shareholders also calculate this ratio for cash dividend payments as they are the last on the checklist when the business liquidates.
+If they find that the ratio is high, then the company might also distribute more dividends to the shareholders.

-When this ratio is implemented with other financial calculations it gives insights of the company’s earning and how the earnings are utilized and a lot of other facts and aspects.
+When this ratio is implemented with other financial calculations, it gives insights into the company’s earnings and how the earnings are utilized, and a lot of other facts and aspects.

-The cash flow coverage ratio thus helps in understanding the ability of the company to pay off its debts whether short-term or total debt and even the dividend payments.
-It gives the investors, creditors and financial institution the insight of the company’s earning and whether the resources are optimally utilized or not to generate operating cash flow at its best.1–3
+The cash flow coverage ratio thus helps in understanding the ability of the company to pay off its debts, whether short-term or total debt, and even the dividend payments.
+It gives the investors, creditors, and financial institutions insight into the company’s earnings and whether the resources are optimally utilized or not to generate operating cash flow at its best.